tonygustafsson/heliograph/README.md

 ## Options

 - `--sync` runs one test at a time, takes more time, at the same time it can be more accurate
+- `--runs` number of runs, default is 5
 - `--mobile` for mobile emulation
 - `--block-gtm` to block Google Tag Manager